QuSpin/QuSpin/sphinx/source/New_Features.rst

-Complete list of new features
+Complete list of the most recent features
 =============================

 Added in v.
 0.3.1